LOGIN

 Is mixing breastmilk and formula bad?

 Unfortunately, this is one of the most common questions that comes up.
+You may also be wondering what the dangers of mixed feeding are.
 As with every type of feeding, there are a lot of pros and cons.
 When choosing whether to combo-feed your baby or not, consider the following:

 Pros

-• Combo feeding helps babies be fed enough to thrive.
+• Combo feeding helps babies gain weight and get important nutrients needed to develop and thrive.
 If a breastfed baby isn’t getting enough milk from the mother, supplementing can help.

 • Combo feeding can help ease anxiety because you know how much your baby is taking in.